Tips for Cleaning Your AC System

 How to Clean Your Outside AC Unit

-Pick a warm day to clean your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can test your equipment once you’ve cleaned it.
+Choose a temperate day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can check the unit once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment